sidarth16/cairo-mutate/README.md

 ## Why This Matters For Starknet

 Starknet projects need more than passing tests.
-They need confidence that the tests actually catch broken permissions, broken state transitions, and broken invariants.
+They need confidence that tests actually catch broken permissions, broken state transitions, and broken invariants.

-Even a suite with 100% coverage can still miss the invariants that matter most.
-`cairo-mutate` is built to expose that gap.

 `cairo-mutate` turns that into a measurable workflow:

 - inject a fault
 - rerun the suite
 - record whether the test caught it
-- score the test suite by mutation resistance
+- score the suite by mutation resistance

 That makes the tool useful as a developer aid, a CI signal, and a reviewer-friendly demo for Starknet ecosystem grants.